leoyeung8310/skyapp3/README.md

 * `app_api\routes\chat.js`
 * `src\app\login`.

 Chat example's real-time property has been tested that works normally in intranet and deployed in heroku server.
+Major chat function will be released in SkyApp 3.1.

 ##(Important) Install nodemodules

 **One-time command** : Run `npm install`.

-##Build and Run App in Local:
+##Build and run App in Local:

 First, in terminal 1, Run `mongod` to execute mongod, wait for connection.
 This app will connect to the database "skyapp".
 Keep the terminal's process.